An overview of some typical use cases of Single Sign-On for applications and clients, and the benefits of having a differentiated approach.

 Learn the basics of SSO

-For a general overview of SSO with OpenID Connect, see Web Client SSO with OpenID Connect
+For a general overview of SSO with OpenID Connect, see Implementing SSO for Web Apps

-There may be situations where you want to provide SSO functionality to only parts of a collection of services, or only to selected applications.
-Or maybe some clients should have sessions with a shorter lifetime.
+There may be situations, though, where you want to provide SSO functionality only to parts of a collection of services or only to selected applications.
+Alternatively, you may also want some applications to have SSO sessions but with a custom lifetime.

 SSO Across Platforms